OdairPanizziJunior/python/README.md

-# python
+# :fireworks: Welcome Folks! :fireworks:
-Python files that I'm Studying
+## This is my Python repository that contains that what I'm Studying